 If you find anything in your child's hair that looks suspicious to you, please call your physician or the school nurse for consultation.
 Although there are over the counter shampoos, we would advise you to contact your physician and consider a prescription shampoo that appears to be the most effective in controlling head nits and lice.
 This is being suggested not only to protect your child but also the other students in the building.
 If you wish to learn more about pediculosis there is literature regarding pediculosis available at the school.

-Once again, I want to strongly stress that pediculosis is a common occurrence in any school system and the few cases that we currently have are under control.
-I thank you for your cooperation, and if you have any questions or concerns contact the school nurse, at the school.
+Once again, I want to strongly stress that pediculosis is a common occurrently have are under control.
+I thank you fo , ,

+you have any questions or concerns contact the school nurse, at the

+school.

 Sincerely,

 School Principal's Signature